mpv-player/mpv/DOCS/man/en/ao.rst

 ``dsound`` (Windows only)
     DirectX DirectSound audio output driver

+    .. note:: This driver is for compatibility with old systems.

     ``device=<devicenum>``
         Sets the device number to use.
 Playing a file with ``-v`` will show a